ministryofjustice/security-guidance/docs/passwords.md

 # Passwords

-This article provides guidance on passwords and Personal Identification Numbers \(PINs\) within the Ministry of Justice \(MoJ\).
-It helps you protect MoJ IT systems by telling you about choosing and using passwords and PINs.
+This article provides guidance on passwords and Personal Identification Numbers \(PINs\) within the .
+It helps you protect IT systems by telling you about choosing and using passwords and PINs.
 Whenever you encounter the word "system" here, it applies to:

 -   Hardware, such as laptops, PCs, servers, mobile devices, and any IT equipment.
 -   Software, such as the Operating System, or applications installed on hardware, or mobile device applications \(apps\).